e-perl-NOAA/surveyresamplr/README.md

 > - [*Table of contents*](#table-of-contents)
 > - [*User Resources*](#user-resources)
 > - [*Installation notes*](#installation-notes)
-> - [*Windows will not update a package already loaded, so then you have
->   to remove the package and install it from scratch.
-There are two
->   suggested packages, ‘graph’ and ‘Rgraphviz’, that are on
->   Bioconductor, and you can install those
->   with:*](#windows-will-not-update-a-package-already-loaded,-so-then-you-have-to-remove-the-package-and-install-it-from-scratch.-there-are-two-suggested-packages,-‘graph’-and-‘rgraphviz’,-that-are-on-bioconductor,-and-you-can-install-those-with:)
 > - [*Cite data used in analysis*](#cite-data-used-in-analysis)
 > - [*Suggestions and Comments*](#suggestions-and-comments)
 > - [*R Version Metadata*](#r-version-metadata)